URL-Decode

 Result

-If you open the dictionary to check Pantone's meaning, you will come to know that it is a system or standard used for color matching in specifying printing inks.
+If you open the dictionary to check Pantone's meaning, you will learn that it is a system or standard used for color matching in specifying printing inks.

-Let start with a simple example.
-Suppose you are the owner of a company that wants to create the logo for your company.
+Let's start with a simple example.
+Suppose you are the owner of a company that wants to create a logo for your company.
 You hired the designer and told the designer that you want that "red" color as a theme color for your logo.
-But you have not described the designer to use which shade of "red" color?
-After creating the logo, the designer prints that color with a printer, so the output will be the same as you desire.
+But you have not described the designer to use which "red" color shade?
+After creating the logo, the designer prints that color with a printer, so the output will be as desired.

-That is just one example; thousands of other use cases are there.
-That is why we moved towards the proper standard system.
-To remove the ambiguity and to standardize the use of colors.
+That is just one example; thousands of other use cases exist.
+That is why we moved towards the proper standard system: to remove the ambiguity and standardize the use of colors.

 The Pantone is the answer to all the questions.

 Before Pantone, every printing company had its color guide.
-It depended upon how the ink company translated that color.
-To some, the red may be darker, and for some, it maybe not.
-So it was widely adopted as a color space for several industries.
+The color depended upon how the ink company translated it.
+To some, the red may be darker, and for some, it may not.
+So, it was widely adopted as a color space for several industries.

 What is Pantone?

-Today, we need a standard so everyone can adopt in every aspect of our life.
+Today, we need a standard that everyone can adopt in every aspect of their lives.

-The thought to have the standard in the color system was first converted into practical work, in 1963, by the development of Pantone as the first color matching system.
+The thought of having the standard in the color system was first converted into practical work in 1963 by the development of Pantone as the first color-matching system.

-Pantone, in simple words, it is the standardized and the world adopted color system that helps you in color matching and its identification.
+Pantone, in simple words, is the standardized and world-adopted color system that helps you in color matching and its identification.

 That system consists of 1087 solid colors.
-In Pantone, the majority of colors are represented by three or four digits numbers followed by C (coated), U (uncoated), and M (matte).
-These variations help the designer check how the color looks or displays these different kinds of papers?
+In Pantone, the majority of colors are represented by three or four-digit numbers followed by C (coated), U (uncoated), and M (matte).
+These variations help the designer check how the color looks or displays these different kinds of papers.

 What are the benefits of using Pantone?

-When people talk about the Pantone colors, they refer to the colors provided in the Pantone Matching System (PMS) .
-Many industries largely adopt that system.
-People can reference the Pantone color code to make sure that the color matches without any ambiguity.
+When people talk about Pantone colors, they refer to the colors provided in the Pantone Matching System (PMS), which many industries largely adopt.
+People can reference the Pantone color code to ensure that the color matches without any ambiguity.

-So the Pantone brings color standards and consistency in working between a client with designers and in printing and ink-making companies.
+So, Pantone brings color standards and consistency to working between clients and designers and in printing and ink-making companies.

 What is HEX color?

-HEX color is the Hexadecimal (words, numbers, or combination of both) representation of the color, about its mix in Red, Green, and Blue.
+HEX color is the Hexadecimal (words, numbers, or combination of both) representation of the color, about its Red, Green, and Blue mix.

 HEX color codes start with the hashtag (#) sign, followed by six letters or numbers.
-These six letters/numbers are the representation of the mixture of red, green, and blue.
-The first two letters/numbers represent red, the second two letters/number represent green, and the last two letters/numbers represent Blue.
+These six letters/numbers represent a mixture of red, green, and blue.
+The first two letters/numbers represent red, the second two letters/numbers represent green, and the last two letters/numbers represent Blue.

 Hexadecimal code is used to define the color on web pages.
 These Hexadecimal color codes are HTML color codes.